Ignition Funds

 Award Requirements

-1. As a condition if this Ignition Fund Award, you are required to acknowledge the Wake Forest CTSI as: “The project described was supported by the National Center for Advancing Translational Sciences."
+1. As a condition of this Ignition Fund Award, you are required to acknowledge the Wake Forest CTSI as: “The project described was supported by the National Center for Advancing Translational Sciences (NCATS), National Institutes of Health, through Grant Award Number UM1TR004929.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the NIH.”